-The Grant Application is composed of three (3) sections: Summary, Project Proposal Narrative and Supporting Documents.
-Materials should be presented in the order indicated below.
+The Grant Application is composed of three (3) sections: Summary, Project Evaluation Questions and Supporting Documents.
+Materials should be presented unbound in the order indicated below.
 Clearly number and label each item and number all pages in sequential order.
-Do not submit additional materials that have not been specifically requested (i.e., letters of support, press clippings or brochures) as they will not be considered during the evaluation (see Appendix L for checklist).
+Do not submit additional materials that have not been specifically requested (i.e., press clippings or brochures) as they will not be considered during the evaluation (see Appendix L for checklist).

-Submit one unbound original and six copies of items 1-13:
+Submit Seven (7) copies (one unbound original and six copies) of items 1-13:

 - 1. Completed Application Form (see Appendix M) - 2.
-One-page Summary - 3.
-Project Proposal Narrative - 4.
-Proof of Environmental Compliance (see Appendix B) - 5.
+One-page Summary (see Appendix P) - 3.
+Project Evaluation Questions - 4.
+Assessor's Parcel Map Photocopy from Assessor's Office, with project parcels highlighted. - 5.
 Project Location Map Directional map, with enough detail to allow a person unfamiliar with the area to locate the project site.
 Include a Thomas Brothers Guide map if project is in an urban area.
 Include other maps or aerial photographs that demonstrate the location and need for the Project.
 Streets and other notable landmarks should be clearly marked to allow easy identification.
-Maps or images must fit into an 81⁄2 X 11" binder. - 6.
-Assessor's Parcel Map Photocopy from Assessor's Office (not annotated). - 7.
-Site Plans All site plans should contain specific property details of the property as described in the grant application including exterior boundaries, public access points and proposed signage (both required acknowledgement signage and any interpretive signage).
-Indicate the location of rivers, creeks or streams that abut or cross the property, other natural/geologic features, as well as any existing buildings and/or impediments (wells, storm drains, power lines, etc.).

-For Development projects, include the details regarding the location of the improvements described in the grant application (trails, vegetation, restrooms, amenities, etc.).
-Plan should be specific enough to allow someone unfamiliar with the project to visualize it in detail.
+Maps or images must fit into an 81⁄2" X 11" folder. - 6.
+Site Plan All site plans should be for the Project you are requesting funding and contain specific property details of the property as described in the grant application including exterior boundaries, public access points and proposed signage (both required acknowledgement signage and any interpretive signage).
+Indicate the names and location of rivers, creeks or streams that abut or cross the property, other natural/geologic features, as well as any existing buildings and/or impediments (wells, storm drains, power lines, etc.). - For Development Projects, include the details regarding the location of the improvements described in the grant application (trails, vegetation, restrooms, amenities, etc.).
+Plan should be specific enough to allow someone unfamiliar with the Project to visualize it in detail. - For Projects that cite stream and streamside habitat Restoration as an objective, submit a concept restoration plan that includes a cross-section, and/or plan-view and profile of the proposed Restoration Project.
+Submit the same information and views for existing conditions.